radiocartographyenthusiast/Kinglet/README.md

 ⚠ Map to be implemented later ⚠ <br>
 ⚠ Database features to be implemented later ⚠ <br>
 ✔ Managing of airodump-ng or Sparrow-WiFi: Kinglet process based on location <br>
-✔ Start/stop monitor mode automatically; can currently be changed by editing monstart.sh <br>
+✔ Start/stop monitor mode automatically <br>
 ✔ Stat logger to track RAM usage, CPU usage, temperature, and disk usage <br>
 ✔ Flask web server, with Waitress <br>
 ✔ Pwnagotchi's "zramfs" to prolong the life of the storage device <br>